Vibe Console

 • • faction_betrayal

 All events share the same structure.
-The example button simply means: Append Any World Event.
+The example button simply means: append any world event.

-4️⃣ Brain Think (Manual Trigger)
+4️⃣ Brain Think

-Purpose: Force the NPC Brain to evaluate memory, rules, and events.
+Purpose: force the NPC Brain to evaluate memory, rules, and events.

 5️⃣ NPC State Viewer

-Purpose: Display Chronos’ derived NPC state.
+Purpose: display Chronos’ derived NPC state.

 This proves memory persistence, state evolution, and cross-session behavior.